jvde-github/AIS-catcher/README.md

 ### Device Settings

-Specific device settings for your SDR or other input device can be set in the Device section.
+Specific device settings for your SDR or other input device can be set in the Devices section.

 ### Service Control